If you want to get your high school equivalency credential in Alabama, you will have to take and pass the four individual subtests of the GED test.

-The diploma that you will be awarded upon successful completion of the four subtests is equivalent to a standard high school degree and recognized by practically all North American colleges, employers, and government agencies.
+The diploma that you will be awarded upon successful completion of the four GED® sub-exams is equivalent to a standard high school diploma and recognized by practically all North American colleges, employers, and government agencies.

-- You should not have a high school degree or equivalency
+- You cannot already hold a high school or equivalent diploma.

-- You should not be signed up for any other education program
+- You cannot be signed up for any other education program.

 - 100 to 144 = Below Passing Score